 Description of Risks

-The top five risks and other important risks as derived from these categories during the year under review (and the corresponding responses) are described in the Integrated Annual Report 2016.
+The top four risks and other important risks as derived from these categories during the year under review (and the corresponding responses) are described in the Integrated Annual Report 2017.

 (N.B.: These descriptions are to be considered as an elucidation of the Integrated Annual Report; they will not be updated during the year.)